Nishika-9/Class/README.md

 Algorithm:

-A) Class to calculate volume
+A) Class to calculate volume-

 Start
 Declare variables: